dart-lang/http/pkgs/http/README.md

 ## Configuration

-To use a HTTP client implementation other than the default, you must:
+To use an HTTP client implementation other than the default, you must:
 1. Add the HTTP client as a dependency.
 2. Configure the HTTP client.
 3. Connect the HTTP client to the code that uses it.